whillow-ann/Stable-Github-Contribution-Faker/README.md

 It is not my responsibility you got fired due to you faking and not covering up.

 This is probabily very vibe-coded.

+Edit：
+Currently if you go to action and run, it will update the main branch.
+Working on it running automaticlly everyday.